garylirocks/quickrefs/azure-active-directory.markdown

 Best practices:

 - Restricting user consent to allow users to consent only for app from verified publishers, and only for permissions you select.

+### Consent

+Some high-privilege permissions are admin-restricted, only an admin can consent, like:

+- User.Read.All
+- Groups.Read.All
+- Directory.ReadWrite.All

+The requested permissions in "App registration" should be all the permissions this app could possibly require, should be a **superset** of the permissions that it will request dynamically/incrementally.

+Admins could grant **tenant-wide admin consent**:

+- In the Portal, you could do it in either
+  - "Enterprise applications" -> "Permissions"
+  - or "App registrations" -> "API permissions", if the app has an app registration
+- It opens a popup, with the admin consent endpoint URL like: `https://login.microsoftonline.com/{tenant-id}/adminconsent?client_id={client-id}`
+- Whether a permission is "Admin consent required" could be different in different organizations.
+- An admin could consent to both delegated permissions and application permissions

+How admins consent to an app:

+- When an admin logs in to the app for the first time (in the `/authorize` endpoint), them would be asked if they would consent on behalf of the entire tenant
+- In the Portal, click button in either "Enterprise applications" -> "Permissions" or "App registrations" -> "API permissions"
+- Use the admin consent endpoint
+  - During sign-up or the first sign-in, you can redirect the user to the admin consent endpoint, `https://login.microsoftonline.com/\{tenant\}/v2.0/adminconsent?client_id={client-id}&state=12345&redirect_uri=http://localhost/myapp/permissions&scope=https://graph.microsoft.com/calendars.read https://graph.microsoft.com/mail.send`

 ### App roles